Four Pheasant Hunting Tips for more Successful Hunts

-This seems like a no brainer but you would be surprised at how many pheasant hunters don’t shoot regularly.
+This seems like a no brainer, but you would be surprised at how many pheasant hunters don’t shoot regularly.
 Shooting trap, skeet, or sporting clays will keep you sharp and build muscle memory.
 Think about how much money and time goes into training dogs, scouting, and getting to a hunt.
 Investing time and effort into shooting well is a good way to put more birds in the game bag.
-If you kill every bird you flush, only three flushes are needed to limit out in most states.
-If you only kill half the birds you flush, six flushes are needed.
+If you kill every bird you flush, only two – four pheasant flushes are needed to limit out in most states.
+If you only kill half the birds you flush, four – eight flushes are needed.

 Knowing what pheasants are doing throughout the day is a big part of successful pheasant hunting.
 It doesn’t matter if you’re on public land, a family plot, or at a pheasant hunting lodge, pheasants are going to be in deep cover by the afternoon.
 Hunting open grain fields isn’t going to be productive.
 Pheasants feed in the morning and then move to cover.
 This is especially true as hunting pressure increases.